djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 - no wifi calling so terrible signal in my house (will try the other 3 providers)
 - Annoying not being able to take notes
 - Have to carry a wallet now with bank cards

+## TODO

+explore different networks - which is better for my house/village

+is there wifi calling on any device?

+should I try the number clone strategy from Vodaphone? so then I can answer calls on my smart phone at home

+can I take off icons?

+can I put on snake or free games?

 ## Which one to try?